Yunying/Yunying_Star/GameDesignDoc.md

 ####Difficulty
 Game difficulty will increase as time moves on:

-1. The stars will appear less frequently
+1. The stars will appear less frequently and will have higher speed

 2. `Car` and `BlackStar` will speed up